MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants

 \subsubsection{Positive/Negative Labeling}

-We convert the three-dimensional evaluation scores into a binary label for downstream analysis.
-A MiniApp is marked as \textbf{positive} (successful) if all three dimension scores exceed a predefined threshold, i.e., $\min(s_{\text{intention}}, s_{\text{static}}, s_{\text{dynamic}}) > \tau$ (we use $\tau=0.8$ in the main setting).
-Otherwise, it is labeled as \textbf{negative} (failed).
-This conservative rule ensures that a sample is counted as successful only when it simultaneously satisfies the user intention, static correctness, and dynamic interaction requirements.
+We convert the three-dimensional evaluation scores into a binary label.
+A MiniApp is marked as \textbf{positive} if all three dimension scores are greater than or equal to a predefined threshold: